top of page

 Let us try to extrapolate.

 Humans have both a body and a soul.
-They perceive the universe through these two windows.
+They view the universe through these two windows.
 It is within their soul that you find life, love, happiness, consciousness, and everything that has no shape, weight, or color.
 It is the realm of the immaterial.

-Their bodies are their window to the material world, where everything has weight and shape.
+Their bodies are their windows to the material world, where everything has weight and shape.
 This is what you see in Plato’s cave.
 To survive in Earth’s environment, the human body needs to see, hear, and smell.
 It requires sense organs.
 This is what happens to the people at the bottom left of the cave.
 They are only aware of what their eyes can perceive.
 Their sense organs limit their understanding.
 The shadows they see on the wall are restricted to red and violet.
 They are unaware of ultraviolet and infrared.
 The very sense organs that make them aware of their environment can also limit their knowledge of the universe.
 Their sense organs are their boundary.
 Their own body is their cave.

-There is hope:
+There is hope

 Plato’s cave has an exit.